tardate/LittleCodingKata/python/yt-md-link/README.md

-# #xxx Youtube Time-stamped Link Maker
+# #405 YouTube Time-stamped Link Maker

 I wanted an easy way to generate markdown links to specific times in YouTube videos, getting the actual video title and rendering the time in a more convenient hh:mm:ss format.